Cairi-S/Welcome-Foolish-Mortals/README.md

 All fonts are provided by [Google fonts](https://fonts.google.com/) and were chosen for their likeness to those found within the attraction.

-- [Cormorant Upright](https://fonts.google.com/specimen/Cormorant+Upright?preview.text_type=custom) is used the page logo and headings.
+- [Cormorant Upright](https://fonts.google.com/specimen/Cormorant+Upright?preview.text_type=custom) is  for the page logo and headings.

 ![Cormorant Upright example](/assets/images/readme/cormorantupright.png)